-Fontainebleau parkrun takes place round an ornamental lake on the edge of Fontainebleau Chateau, some 40 miles south of Paris.
+Fontainebleau parkrun usually takes place on Saturday at 9 am round an ornamental lake on the edge of Fontainebleau Chateau, some 40 miles south of Paris.

 There are no facilities.
 There are toilets in the Chateau grounds, but these don’t open until 9.30.
-So, the nearest accessible toilets are in town in Rue Richelieu, which is about a kilometre away, so come prepared!
+So, the nearest accessible pre run toilets are in town in Rue Richelieu, which is about a kilometre away, so come prepared!

 The course consists of two circuits of an ornamental lake; Le Grand Canal.